The Story of the Hoffman Process

 Over a period of twenty years, and with the help of a variety of therapists and doctors, Bob slowly built the Process structure as we know it today.
-He received a great deal of advice from Claudio Naranjo, a Harvard educated psychiatrist, and introducer of the Enneagram to the Western culture, as well as Fritz Perls founder of the Gestalt Therapy.
+He received a great deal of advice from Claudio Naranjo, a Harvard educated psychiatrist, who introduced the Enneagram to the Western culture, as well as Fritz Perls founder of the Gestalt Therapy.

 Bob realised that offering a retreat setting would allow participants to deepen their insights and personal changes.
 So, in 1985, the first 8-day residential (Hoffman) Process was held in Sonoma, California.

 The years that followed saw the work of the Hoffman Process spread throughout the world with new Hoffman centres starting in Brazil, Germany, Switzerland, Australia, Argentina, Canada, France, Italy, Spain and here in the UK.
 This in turn led to the Hoffman Institute International (HII), which was created to regulate and monitor the standards, safety and delivery of the Hoffman Process around the world.

 Hoffman UK, now in its 22nd year, is the second biggest centre in the world.
 We hold regular Processes in England and Ireland and have also held them in South Africa, Bahrain and Abu Dhabi.
 In 2003, UK co-founder Tim Laurence wrote a book about the Hoffman Process, entitled You Can Change Your Life (Hodder and Stoughton), that enabled people to read more about the techniques and exercises used on the Process.
 The growth in popularity since then confirms that people are now ready to do deep, intensive emotional work in a safe environment.